About Darwin Falls

 The parking area was just to the right of a fork with a signed road saying only 4wd vehicles could proceed further.

-From Lone Pine, we went south on Hwy 395 for just under 2 miles then turned left onto CA-136.
+Starting from Lone Pine, we went south on Hwy 395 for just under 2 miles then turned left onto CA-136.

 After driving some 17.6 miles, CA-136 merged with the CA-190.